AlexxNB/aovi-svelte/README.md

 Load aovi's result array in the validation store.
 May be used when you got aovi validation responce from the sever.

 ### `<store>.checker(property,func)`
 Returns checker store, which has value `true` or `false`, based on the current value of the `property` and validation chain from `func`.
-The func get aovi object as a parameter.
-You must chain validators (except `.required` and `.check` ) to this object and return it.
+The `func` get aovi object as a first parameter, you must chain validators (except `.required` and `.check` ) to this object and return it.
+The second parameter is an object with all current values in the parent store for easy compare them inside the callback-function.

 ### `<$store>.valid`
 Equal `true` when no validation errors, `false` when there is at least one error occured.